diginfo/pure-api/README.md

 #### PART_ID
 - example: PART_ID=001-0002-003
-- description: This is a data field, and the key field used to select / filter the required record.
-There might be multiple keys to filter the request to return the requested data.
+- description: This has no underscore prefix and so is a data field.
+It is the key field used to select / filter the required record.
+There might be multiple keys to filter the request to return the requested data, and each sqlid has diferent filter fields.

 ## API Response